pdeans/miva-api/readme.md

 echo '<pre>', $response->getBody(), '</pre>';
 ```

 To receive an iterable form of the Api response, issue the `getResponse` method.
-This will return a key/value array, with the array keys mapping to the function names supplied to the Api request function list.
-The keys are mapped in identical order to the Api request function list.
-Each function key value is a Laravel style `Collection` instance.
-Refer to the list of [available methods](https://laravel.com/docs/5.7/eloquent-collections#available-methods), as well as the `Collection` class [documentation](https://laravel.com/docs/5.7/collections) to see all of the handy features that collections offer.
-Each collection item corresponds to each request iteration of the function, in the same order that the request was issued.
+This will return a Laravel style `Collection` object, with the collection items mapping to the function names supplied to the Api request function list.
+The items are sorted in identical order to the Api request function list.
+Each collection item or "function", contains its own `Collection` instance.
+These collection items correlate to each of the function's iterations that were sent in the request.
+The items are sorted in the same order that they were issued in the request.
+Refer to the list of [available methods](https://laravel.com/docs/5.7/collections#method-listing), as well as the `Collection` class [documentation](https://laravel.com/docs/5.7/collections) to see all of the handy and powerful features that collections offer.

 The `getFunction` method may be used to explicitly return the response results for a specific function name.
 This can also be accomplished with the `getResponse` method by passing the function name as the first argument.